-The Load-Master is already covered by another Web site; see below.
+The Load-Master was already covered by another Web site; see below.
 Also, the major functional difference between the Pro 1000 and the Load-Master is that the Pro 1000 is really primarily a handgun cartridge press.
 The Load-Master is essentially the Pro 1000 beefed up to do the larger rifle cases like the 308 Winchester, 30-06, the various belted 300/338 Magnums, and so on.
 The vast majority of new shooters (and thus new potential handloaders) nearly always buy a handgun first.
 Thus, given its price tag, the Pro 1000 makes more sense for these folks.
 I happen to be one of these folks. :-)

 That said, I have nothing against the Load-Master.
 Like the Pro 1000, it too is a fine progressive press which has gotten somewhat unfairly maligned.
 With the necessary modifications, it does load ammunition pretty reliably.

 The first inspiration is a (sadly!) now-discontinued Web site, www.ammosmith.com, a wonderful discussion and instructional forum from which I learned a lot.
 Additionally, Mr. "Ammosmith" had made several very helpful videos (still available on YouTube) about reloading in general.
 I participated in their forums as "Cowboy T".
 Ammosmith himself happens to be one of those who's had troubles with his Pro 1000 press and has given up on it.
 He's an expert, a long-time handloader with TONS of experience, and so if even he had challenges with it, that tells me that there's a definite need for videos like what we feature here.

 The second inspiration is another sadly discontinued Web site, the excellent LoadMaster Zone, over at loadmastervideos.com.
-These guys did some great videos about the Lee LoadMaster progressive press.
-However, I had not found much for similar videos for the LoadMaster's little brother, the Pro 1000.
+Those guys did some great videos about the Lee Load-Master progressive press.
+However, I had not found much for similar videos for the Load-Master's little brother, the Pro 1000.
 This Web site fixes that deficiency.

 Shoot safely, straight, and ethically,